Terps women rediscover their offense, just in time for an NCAA second-round clash with FGCU

 “We got Katie good looks today, which we needed to do,” Maryland guard Diamond Miller said afterward.
 “And when she’s hitting it, our offense flows a lot better.”

 The offense, arguably, had its best showing of the season as the 102 points were the second-most scored in the NCAA tournament in program history.
-The difference from the previous four months where the Terps were dangerous, but not the same juggernaut as last season?
+The difference from the previous four months, where the Terps were dangerous but not the same juggernaut as last season?
 The reemergence of Benzan, Owusu and Miller.

 Benzan finished with 17 points, including five triples, to tie her second-highest output of the season and highest since Jan.
-23. Owusu’s team-high 24 points, to go along with six assists, were the second-mot points she’s scored all season and the most since Nov.
+23. Owusu’s team-high 24 points, to go along with six assists, were the second-most points she’s scored all season and the most since Nov.
 27. Miller’s 23 points were also the second-most she’s scored all season and the most since Jan.
 6.

 This is the trio that gave opponents fits last season and, with the addition of a healthy Angel Reese, ranked No. 4 in the Associated Press poll to start the season.